docker/docs/desktop/hardened-desktop/enhanced-container-isolation/index.md

 - Restricting containers from modifying Docker Desktop VM settings
 - Vetting some critical system calls to prevent container escapes, and partially virtualizing portions of `/proc` and c/sys` inside the container for further isolation.

-This is all done automatically and with minimal performance impact.
+This is done automatically and with minimal performance impact.

 Enhanced Container Isolation helps ensure a strong container-to-host isolation and locks in any security configurations that have been created, for instance through [Registry Access Management policies](../registry-access-management.md) or with [Admin Controls](../admin-controls/index.md).